yjh0410/MAE/README.md

 Due to limited resources, I only test my randomly designed `ViT-Nano` on the `CIFAR10` dataset.
 It is not my goal to reproduce MAE perfectly, but my implementation is aligned with the official MAE as much as possible so that users can learn `MAE` quickly and accurately.

 ## 1. Pretrain
-We have kindly provided the bash script `train_pretrain.sh` file for your training.
+We have kindly provided the bash script `train_pretrain.sh` file for pretraining.
 You can modify some hyperparameters in the script file according to your own needs.

 ```Shell
 bash train_pretrain.sh
 ```

 ## 2. Finetune
-We have kindly provided the bash script `train_finetune.sh` file for your training.
+We have kindly provided the bash script `train_finetune.sh` file for finetuning.
 You can modify some hyperparameters in the script file according to your own needs.

 ```Shell
 bash train_finetune.sh
 ```

-## 2. Scratch
+## 3. Scratch
-We have kindly provided the bash script `train_scratch.sh` file for your training.
+We have kindly provided the bash script `train_scratch.sh` file for training from scratch.
 You can modify some hyperparameters in the script file according to your own needs.

 ```Shell
 bash train_scratch.sh